ryouze/applefetch/README.md

 Pre-built binaries are available for macOS (ARM64).
 You can download the latest version from the [Releases](../../releases) page.

-To remove macOS quarantine, use the following command:
+To remove macOS quarantine, use the following commands:

 ```sh
 xattr -d com.apple.quarantine applefetch-macos-arm64